 - Exceed R20 000

-- Call for a cancellation of marriage
+- To dissolve a marriage

-- Question the validity of a Will
+- Question the validity of a will

 How do I go about Instituting a Claim in the Small Claims Court?